kevinmoore444/kevinmoore444/README.md

 <h1 align="center">Hello 👋, my name is Kevin</h1>
 <h3 align="center">I'm a full-stack Java developer with an array of experiences in both fast-paced and highly analytical environments</h3>

-- 💻 I work as a software developer for Dev10, a highly selective paid training program which contracts me with its clients.
+- 💻 I work as a software developer for Dev10, a highly selective paid training program.
+We're building applications using Java, SQL, and React and preparing for work as a software engineer with one of Dev10's clients.

-- 👨‍🎓 I spend my spare time as a student at **Western Governor's University**, pursuing a **B.A. in computer science**.
+- 👨‍🎓 I spend my evenings as a student at **Western Governor's University**, pursuing a **B.A. in computer science**.
 I earned my first B.A. in Classical Languages and Literature at St. Olaf college.

-- 📜 In 2023 I earned a full-stack developer certificate from Coding Dojo, with distinction in JAVA and M.E.R.N. (mongo, express, react, node).
+- 📜 In 2023 I earned a full-stack developer certificate from Coding Dojo, with distinction in JAVA and MERN.

 - 🧑‍🏫 I enjoy teaching and working with kids, I now have **5 years experience as a high school coach** and **one year as a full time middle school teacher**.